 Overall, building a remote team is easier and more commonplace than ever.
-If you're looking to build a remote team, check out the ultimate guide below to learn everything you need to know to get started.
+If you are looking to build a remote team, check out the ultimate guide below to learn everything you need to know to get started.

 Make a Plan

-Our ChamberofCommerce.com team is made up of 15 in-house employees and another 10 people who work remotely from all over the world.
-Before building the remote team, it was necessary to first create an outline of the roles and responsibilities of each team member that needed to be recruited.
+As the President of ChamberofCommerce.com, I directly oversee an in-house team of 15 people, and another 10 who work remotely from all over the world.
+Before building my remote team, I first created an outline of the roles and responsibilities of each team member I was looking to recruit.

-When you're ready to start onboarding members of your team, it's important that you are prepared to provide a clear vision of what the company does, its roadmap for the future, and a detailed description of what each team member does.
+When you are ready to start onboarding members of your team, it's important to provide a clear vision of what the company does, its roadmap for the future, and a detailed description of what each team member does.
 These documents will ensure that every person who joins the team is on the same page and has a shared understanding of the company’s values, goals, and targets.

 Start Small and Scale as Needed

 Without the constraints of office space, your workforce can grow or shrink as your business demands.
-The good news about freelancers is that you can hire them or scale back as befits your needs and budget.
+The good news is that with freelancers, you can hire or scale back to fit your needs and budget.

-If you're just launching a new startup, hiring freelancers as you go is an excellent strategy, since it doesn't require the same capital commitment that hiring a full-time employee does.
-As your business grows, then you may consider hiring full-time remote workers in the future.
+If you are just launching a new startup, hiring freelancers as you go is an excellent strategy, as it does not require the same capital commitment that hiring a full-time employee does.
+As your business grows, you may consider hiring full-time remote workers.

 There are a variety of platforms to help connect companies with a network of freelancers in every field, including writing, editing, photography, accounting, design, software engineering, customer support, and so on.
-As an added benefit, most platforms handle payments to freelancers, drawing the funds from your account and holding them in escrow until the work is completed to your satisfaction.
+As an added benefit, most platforms handle freelancer payments, drawing the funds from your account and holding them in escrow until the work is completed to your satisfaction.

-Once you've developed your remote team, it is absolutely essential to maintain regular contact.
+Once you have developed your remote team, it is absolutely essential to maintain regular contact.
 You may need to establish protocol for preferred communication methods to ensure wires do not get crossed.
 Choose a primary channel for communication, which in most cases will be email.
 Secondary channels may include messaging platforms like Slack or Google Hangouts.
-Response times will vary with remote teams, so it's important to provide your team with your expectations.
+Response times will vary with remote teams, so it is important to provide your team with your expectations.

-If remote teams have one downside, it is probably this: They are more vulnerable to cyber-attacks and data leaks.
+If remote teams have one downside, it is probably this: they are more vulnerable to cyber-attacks and data leaks.
 When you have a workforce based in a physical office, you have more control over information security.
-With a remote team, there's a greater chance that your employees will connect to a non-secure Wi-Fi access point, like public Wi-Fi at a coffee shop.
+With a remote team, there is a greater chance that your employees will connect to an insecure wifi access point like public wifi at a coffee shop.

-There are several strategies you can use to defend against adversarial cyber-attacks.
-They include some commonsense practices, as well of some things you may not have heard of before, and that’s ok.
+There are several strategies of defense that may be used to defend against adversarial cyber-attacks.
+They include some common sense practices, as well of some things you may not of heard of before, and that’s ok.
 The list includes:

 - Proper Password Management: A good password manager program will generate a secure password and store it for you.

-- Multifactor Authentication (MFA): While many websites require a password, more are now requiring extra steps, such as specialized hardware or a sensor on your phone.
+- Use Multifactor Authentication (MFA): While many websites require a password, more are now requiring extra, such as specialized hardware or a sensor on your phone.
 This ensures that a password compromise will not endanger an existing account.

 - Constant Vigilance: No matter how secure you believe your current system of security to be, a healthy amount of suspicion is not a bad thing.
 If someone asks you to reset your password, asking them to prove their identity is a good thing.
 No one can fault you for being cautious.